mattrussi/gitlab-com-runbooks/docs/kube/k8s-oncall-setup.md

     check the permissions of this directory.
 Simply change it to your user if
     necessary: `sudo chown -R $(whoami) ~/.config`* 💡
 1. Run `glsh kube setup`: Use [`glsh`](../../README.md#running-helper-scripts-from-runbook) to set up `kubectl` configuration to be to talk to all clusters.
-1. Run `glsh kube use-cluster`: This will print all the avilable clusters.
+1. Run `glsh kube use-cluster`: This will print all the available clusters.
-1. Run `glsh kube use-cluster gstg`: This will connect you to the `gstg` regional clutser.
+1. Run `glsh kube use-cluster gstg`: This will connect you to the `gstg` regional cluster.
 1. In a new window run `kubectl get nodes`: This will list all the nodes available in cluster.